JafarAkhondali/sdetwiler-sge-securityfix-656207/README.md

 Current Status
 ---------------------

 This is in extremely early development and is not yet ready for use.
-A work in progress sample using sge is <a href="http://piratestudios.com/funnythings/">available</a>:
+A work in progress sample using sge is <a href="http://piratestudios.com/funnythings/">available</a>.

-<iframe width="800" height="600" src="http://piratestudios.com/funnythings/" frameborder="0" allowfullscreen></iframe>